MITgcm/MITgcm/doc/ocean_state_est/ocean_state_est.rst

 Observations vs. Samples
 ^^^^^^^^^^^^^^^^^^^^^^^^
-One feature of this package is that it allows measured observations to be averages in both space and/or time, (or alternatively, integrated values in space and/or time).  **Samples**, defined as instantaneous model data values at specific locations on the model grid, are aggregated for comparison with observations.
+One feature of this package is that it allows measured observations to be averages in both space and/or time (or alternatively, integrated values in space and/or time).  **Samples**, defined as instantaneous model data values at specific locations (which may or may not coincide with model gridpoints), are aggregated and interpolated for comparison with observations.
 For example, consider observations of integrated sound speed along the acoustic ray path.
 In that case, one specifies multiple locations at which to sample the model, as we require model data at multiple locations to calculate the model-equivalent of a single observation.
 Thus,